Colin Lockett

-Colin Lockett (born April 5, 1991) is a former American football wide receiver.
-He played college football at San Diego State University, and went undrafted in the 2014 NFL Draft.
+Colin Lockett (born April 5, 1991) is an American college football coach and former wide receiver.
+He is the wide receivers coach for the University of California, Davis, a position he has held since 2024.
+He played college football at San Diego State University, and went undrafted in the 2014 NFL draft.

 College career

 Lockett played collegiately in 48 games with 30 starts at San Diego State University from 2010 to 2013.
 Lockett redshirted the 2009 season.
 As a redshirt freshman in 2010, he made his debut against Nicholls State and made his first career tackle against Utah State.
 He played 11 games, primarily on defense and special teams, collecting seven more tackles.
 As a sophomore, he appeared in all 13 games, starting 11 of them.
 He caught 58 passes for 970 yards and eight touchdowns.
 He led San Diego State in kick returns, averaging 21.9 yards on 31 attempts.
 Lockett gained 1,744 all-purpose yards, good for second on his team.
 In his junior season, Lockett played in 12 games and made seven starts.
 He caught 20 passes for 293 yards and three touchdowns.
 Of the team's 42 kickoffs during the season, he returned 31 of them, averaging 25.9 yards per return and scoring two of them.
 As a senior and team captain in 2013, played and started in 12 games and had 52 catches for 736 yards and five touchdowns.
 He returned 31 kickoffs for 761 yards, and averaged 24.5 per.
 He was named an Honorable Mention All-Mountain West selection on special teams by coaches and media.